LODGEPOLE PINE

 Easily confused with : several other subspecies of Pinus contorta, namely Shore Pine (Pinus contorta ssp. contorta) and Sierra Lodgepole Pine (Pinus contorta ssp. murrayana)

-Smalls very aromatic with a mixture of monoterpenes and sesquiterpenes when the leaves are crushed.
-The terpenes present in the tree resin belong to three groups of terpenes: those with the camphane or pinene skeletons, those with mono-cyclic or acyclic frames, and those that are sesquiterpenes.
+When the leaves are crushed it smells very aromatic with a mixture of MonoTerpenes and Sesquiterpenes.
+The terpenes present in the tree resin belong to three groups of terpenes: those with the camphane or pinene skeletons, those with mono-cyclic or acyclic frames, and those which are Sesquiterpenes.

 Identified in the resin are: Limonene (2.4%), Sabinene (2.1%), α-phellandrene (0.7%) and the aliphatic hydrocarbon heptane.
 Further terpenes are produced by the tree in response to attack by insects or pathogens as a defence mechanism.